Building a Procurement Dashboard? Here are Four Must-Haves

 Of course, project management is only as effective as the accountability that comes with it.
 One of the most important facets of your new project tracking module will be transparency.
 Not only do you need to be able to create parent projects and assign child tasks, you and other key stakeholders need to be able to track progress and results.

 Your new procurement dashboard will also need reporting.
-While individualized transparency is great for accountability, reporting enables leadership and other departments to stay updated on Procurement’s initiatives and their overall successes at a glance.
+While individualized transparency is great for accountability, report the results and other departments to stay updated on Procurement’s initiatives and their overall successes at a glance.

 Contract tracking and management